-"Customer Personal Data" means the personal data described here and any other personal data that Maze Processes on your behalf in connection with your use of the Service;
+"Customer Personal Data" means the Personal Data described here and any other Personal Data that Maze Processes on your behalf in connection with your use of the Services;

 "Data Subject Request" means the exercise by a Data Subject of their rights under, and in accordance with, Data Protection Laws in respect of Customer Personal Data;

 "European Economic Area" or "EEA" means the Member States of the European Union together with Iceland, Norway, and Liechtenstein;

 "GDPR" means, as appropriate and as amended from time to time: (i) the General Data Protection Regulation (GDPR) (Regulation (EU) 2016/679) ("EU GDPR"); and/or (ii) the EU GDPR as it forms part of UK law by virtue of section 3 of the European Union (Withdrawal) Act 2018 ("UK GDPR"); and/or (iii) any legislation, and/or regulation implementing or made pursuant to them or which amends, replaces, re-enacts or consolidates any of them;